 01343 564 170

 Children 1st provide support for children, young people and families who have experienced traumatic life events.
-They can also support you to voice your views through their advocacy service.
+Theycan also support you to voice your views through their advocacy service for children and young people to promote their rights.
+Children 1st help them represent their views or, do it on their behalf.
 You can refer yourself or a professional working with you can make a referral.

 Moray Kinship Care Hub (Children 1st)